 To better understand the role of behaviour as aesthetic primitive, further experiments are needed to measure the relative contribution of novelty, arousal, and feedback.
-Furthermore, now that we know that behaviour is an aesthetic feature by itself, it will be Page 35 of 58 interesting to establish which the preferred parameters of each behaviour are (e.g. which is the preferred level of vibration, or preferred light intensity or chromaticity, etc.).
+Furthermore, now that we know that behaviour is an aesthetic feature by itself, it will be interesting to establish which the preferred parameters of each behaviour are (e.g., which is the preferred level of vibration or preferred light intensity or chromaticity).

 The discovery of the aesthetic preference for objects displaying behaviours might also contribute to the debate on the smooth contour effect that has been studied mainly in vision.
-As mentioned in the introduction, the 'threat hypothesis' suggested by Bar & Neta (2006) advances that the smooth curvature effect is secondary to actually disliking angular shapes.
-It might be argued that according to this hypothesis the difference between the preferences for smooth contours against sharp contours should increase when the objects also display behaviour.
-Indeed, it is reasonable to believe that a threatening quiescent object would be even more threatening if the object displays behaviour when picked up.
-In other words, if an angularly shaped object exhibits behaviour, this should be considered more threatening than a similar object that is quiescent.
+As mentioned in the introduction, the "threat hypothesis" suggested by Bar and Neta (2006) advances that the smooth curvature effect is secondary to actually disliking angular shapes.
+According to this hypothesis, the difference between the preferences for smooth contours against sharp contours should increase when the objects also display behaviour.
+It is reasonable to believe that a potentially threatening quiescent object would be more threatening if it displays a behaviour.
+Specifically, if an angularly shaped object exhibits behaviour, this should be considered more threatening than a similar object that is quiescent.
 However, this is not what we found.
 Results show that angular objects displaying behaviours are preferred over quiescent objects and that the difference between the preferences for smooth contours against sharp contours actually reduces when objects display behaviours.
-This result does not support the 'threat hypotheses'.
-On the contrary, it seems that the smooth curvature effect is a genuine preference for curvature, rather than an avoidance of angular objects, as suggested by Palumbo, Ruta & Bertamini (2015).
+This result supports the hypotheses that the smooth curvature effect is a genuine preference for curvature, rather than an avoidance of angular objects, as suggested by Palumbo et al. (2015).

 The analysis of the overall aesthetic experience evidenced another interesting phenomenon, which is the relative importance of haptic processing.
-The importance of haptic processing was illustrated in the findings: the most positive ratings from participants for behaviour was for vibration as an individual factor (behaviour only) as well as when combined with other factors (e.g. shape and behaviour).
+The favored behavior was vibration.
 This preference seems to be related to the haptic processing system and suggests that this was the key system (as opposed to visual or aural system) in the current task for determining participant ratings.
-Therefore, although vision is the perceptual system that humans utilize the most to explore the environment, it seems that human aesthetic experience when actively interacting with the environment strongly relies on the haptic system.
-This supports the view of Carbon & Jakesch (2013) that haptic exploration overpowers the other senses in terms of influencing our aesthetic evaluation of objects.
+Therefore, although vision is the perceptual system that humans utilise the most to explore the environment, it seems that aesthetic experience strongly relies on the haptic system.
+This supports the view of Carbon and Jakesch (2013) that haptic exploration overpowers the other senses in terms of influencing our aesthetic evaluation of objects.